leandro-de-paula/fiscal-intelligence-platform/README.md

 # Fiscal Intelligence Platform

-Plataforma modular para análise fiscal inteligente baseada em XML de documentos fiscais, simulação da Reforma Tributária e integração com ERPs, construída com foco em SDLC maduro, escalabilidade e uso estratégico de IA.
+A modular platform for intelligent fiscal analysis based on electronic invoice (XML) data, tax reform simulation, and ERP integrations — built with a strong focus on mature SDLC practices, scalability, and strategic use of AI.

-## 🎯 Objetivo
+## 🎯 Purpose
-Criar um produto real de mercado que:
+Build a real-world market product that:
-- Auxilie empresas a reduzir recolhimentos fiscais equivocados
+- Helps companies reduce incorrect tax payments
-- Ofereça análises inteligentes de XML e rejeições SEFAZ
+- Provides intelligent analysis of fiscal XML files and SEFAZ rejections
-- Simule impactos da Reforma Tributária até 2033
+- Simulates the impact of the Brazilian Tax Reform through 2033
-- Sirva como case completo de Engenharia de Software com SDLC aplicado de ponta a ponta
+- Serves as a complete case study of Software Engineering with end-to-end SDLC

-## 👥 Público-alvo
+## 👥 Target Audience
-- Desenvolvedores de ERP
+- ERP developers
-- Contábeis técnicos
+- Technical accountants
-- Empresas que buscam previsibilidade e eficiência fiscal
+- Companies seeking fiscal predictability and efficiency

-## 🧩 Visão de Arquitetura (alto nível)
+## 🧩 Architecture Vision (High Level)
-- API-first e modular
+- API-first and modular
-- Processamento assíncrono para tarefas pesadas
+- Asynchronous processing for heavy workloads
-- Integração com IA de forma desacoplada
+- Decoupled AI integration
-- Pronto para integração via API/Webhooks
+- Ready for ERP integration via APIs and Webhooks

-## 🧭 Roadmap (alto nível)
+## 🧭 Roadmap (High Level)
-- V1: Simulador da Reforma Tributária
+- V1: Tax Reform Simulator
-- V2: Validador Inteligente de XML (Rejeições SEFAZ)
+- V2: Intelligent XML Validator (SEFAZ Rejections)
-- V3: Calendário Fiscal + Notas Técnicas
+- V3: Fiscal Calendar + Technical Notes
-- V4: Integrações ERP e API pública
+- V4: ERP Integrations and Public API

 ## 🧠 SDLC
-Este projeto segue práticas formais de SDLC:
+This project follows formal SDLC practices:
-- Discovery orientado a problema real
+- Discovery driven by real problems
-- Design com decisões arquiteturais documentadas (ADR)
+- Design with documented architectural decisions (ADRs)
-- Build modular e testável
+- Modular and testable build
-- CI/CD desde os primeiros commits
+- CI/CD from the first commits
-- Observabilidade e evolução contínua
+- Observability and continuous evolution

-Mais detalhes em `docs/manifesto.md`.
+See `docs/manifesto.md` for more details.